Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/index.md

 \
 Though you'll probably want to skip around a bit, this guide is written in a meaningful order.
-To follow in the guide's recommended reading order, click the next page button in the bottom right.
+The next page button at the bottom right will always take you to the recommended next page.